 Our manufacturing is entirely based on Tongkat Ali.
 We only utilize processed root as extract binder, and refrain from using stearic acid, derived from slaughterhouse remnants, road-kill carcasses, euthanized pets, and farm animals that died from diseases, all of which are cooked up in rendering plants (YouTube 1, YouTube 2, YouTube 3).
 While YouTube can communicate how it looks, there is no technology yet to broadcast the incredible stink.

-We suggest that those interested in purchasing a tongkat ali product pay some attention to labels, and think twice before buying something that lists stearic acid or stearate, which are the prime outputs of rendering plants.
+We suggest that those interested in purchasing a tongkat ali product pay some attention to labels and stated supplement facts (see here for a selection of stearic acid tongkat ali), and think twice before buying something that lists stearic acid or stearate, which are the prime outputs of rendering plants.
 Not only is knowledge about the origins of stearic acid or stearate extremely unappetizing.
 There are also health concerns which one certainly does not want associated with a product supposed to support sexual health.
 The mad cow disease (Spongiform Encephalopathies) was spread by products of rendering plants.
 Theoretically, rendering plants at some locations are now prohibited from processing spinal cords, but look at above video coverage.
 Nobody is going to remove spinal cords from animal corpses there.

 And then, mad cow disease (BSE) is not the only potential health risk of stearic acid and stearate (Source 1, Source 2).
 Large brands at least print it on their labels when they use stearic acid or stearate as a filler.
 But the scammers who claim to sell 1:200 tongkat ali extract and lie about their material, lie about GMP, lie about HPLC, fake lab documents, and fake reviews… they will certainly lie about stearic acid and stearate, too.
 Quite possibly, they sell a powder in capsules that is 90 percent Chinese stearic acid, and 10 percent of a sildenafil analogue.
 People don’t have to suffer from mad cow disease first, before being stupid enough to trust without proof.